Is the MOC delivered online?

 Yes, there are two residencies.
 The first occurs in the summer between year one and year two of your studies.
 It is one month and takes place on the Gonzaga University campus in Spokane.
 While on campus you will take two of your classes with your cohort.
 Our past students have described their month of residency as one of their most challenging and most rewarding experiences.

 The second occurs the following summer semester.
 At this time (usually in late-May) students participate in the final Professional Seminar to close out the program with their cohort and professors; they also present their Personal Theory of Counseling paper.

 Will I be able to keep my job?
 Stay connected to my family?

 Our MOC program is designed so that students are able to maintain their lives and well-being in addition to attending graduate school on a full-time basis.
 When it happens that a student must travel some distance to attend classes with their cohort (and this is not at all uncommon), it is the responsibility of each student to make arrangements with their place of employment so that they can be in full attendance at classes.
-All of the faculty place the highest value on family and relationships- as well as in maintaining mental health.
+The faculty place the highest value on family and relationships, as well as in maintaining mental health.
 Your commitment to graduate study at this level takes time and energy.
 As such, you can count on our understanding and support.

-When should I make my application to the MOC?
+When should I apply to the MOC?

 What is the cost of the MOC program?